aryxmega/awwwry/_posts/2020-02-18-shopify-theme-kit-workflow.md

 tags:   [work, technology, shopify]
 ---

-### Straight up, Theme Kit is a tool used to create and fuck up Shopify themes, not to mention:
+### Straight up, Theme Kit is a tool used to create and remix Shopify themes, not to mention:

 - Download and upload theme files from multiple environments at speeds beyond your nasty imagination
 - Watch for saved changes on your computer and automatically upload 'em to your Shopify theme